 before, but that may no longer be possible.

-elections had been simply stolen and hence, that if democracy means people
+that the elections had been simply stolen and hence, that if democracy

-we all suffered and will suffer as a result of that one theft—which could thus
+the horrors we all suffered and will suffer as a result of that one

 All the same, we must

-puppet—the real controllers, the men in the shadows, would have not allowed Gore
+controllers, the men in the shadows, would have not allowed Gore to do

-did to Carter and Clinton, what they did to Lincoln and the 3 Kennedys, to Paul
+they did to Carter and Clinton, what they did to Lincoln and the 3

 Another worrisome manifestation of